-Educate Tomorrow is the founding organization of the Global Field Academy Project, to see full biographies of this visit the Educate Tomorrow website.
+Educate Tomorrow is the founding organization of the Field Academy Project.
+To see full biographies of our team members please visit the Educate Tomorrow website.

 Virginia Emmons McNaught, MSEd, President & Co-Founder, Educate Tomorrow